CCTV image released by police after e-bike rider hit-and-run - Cycling Weekly

 The male cyclist reportedly fled the scene, abandoning the “mountain bike style” Specialized e-bike not far away in Stoke Newington, north-east London.

 The incident took place on Tuesday in Dalston, east London at around 5pm.
-Police have examined CCTV footage and retained the dark red e-bike that the man was riding.
+Police have examined CCTV footage and retained a dark red e-bike.

 Detective Constable Darren Case, Serious Collisions Investigations Unit [SCIU] said: “This is a shocking incident that has left a woman in a life-threatening condition in hospital, whereby the suspect in question fled the scene.